 Our Additional Tips for Logo Design

-- explaining how you came to these designs (as Aaron above) is good, but the logo should also be valuable without any explanation, out of the context
+- explaining how you came to these designs (as Aaron above) is good, but the logo should also be valuable without any explanation, even when seen out of context,

 - try to look with almost completely closed lids: you’ll start to see in black and white only (no device needed!)

-- design with a very obvious message or intend, no too-smart visual or message trick.
-If a shape is aligned, it should be perfectly visually aligned; if a shape is centered or symmetric, then perfectly, and so on.
-Be very careful of in-between choices (alignments, dull colors, jokes, double meanings …)
+- design with an undeniable message or intend, no too-smart visual or message trick.
+If a shape is aligned, it should be perfectly visually aligned; if a shape is centered or symmetric, it should be perfect, and so on.
+Be careful of in-between choices (alignments, dull colors, jokes, double meanings …)

-- except if especially wanted, for a new logo, try to have a timeless design, good 100 years ago so as in 20 years with little variation or update.
-Some fonts or shapes are very related to some time period (ex: Gothic, Times New Roman …).
+- except if especially wanted, for a new logo, try to have a timeless design, good 100 years ago so as in 20 years with slight variation or update.
+Some fonts or shapes are very related to some period (ex: Gothic, Times New Roman …).

 - … and together with the previous tip, keep the design simple!
 You may want to check our dedicated article on the Design Simple approach.

 And the last tip: you can not check all brands or all logo books.
-And you may not have access to a logo attorney (but useful in some cases!), so at least do submit your creation to some online image search engine AND also to online trademark databases, to look if, by “coincidence”, your new creation is similar nor identical to some already existing logo design!
+And you may not have access to a logo attorney (but useful in some cases!), so at least do submit your creation to some online image search engine AND also to online trademark databases to see if, by “coincidence”, your new creation is similar nor identical to some already existing logo design!